whole-communities-whole-health/wcwh-github-resources/README.md

 This respository will have explanations and resources for researchers new to git or Github.
+You will need to be a member of the WCWH Github organization to view the other repositories here.

 ## Github vs. Git
 GitHub, Inc. is an internet hosting provider for software development and version control using Git.
 Git is software for tracking changes in any set of files, usually used for coordinating work among people working collaboratively.
 WCWH is using Git (the software) on Github (the provider of the software).